thatcherfreeman/utility-dctls/README.md

 **Draw Chart**: Draws the curve.
 I've offset the curve so that (0, 0) is in the middle, so you can see what the behavior is on negative inputs.

+**Input Transfer Function**: Select the transfer function that encodes the image you're passing into the DCTL.

 ---